-You can make the output more readable by indenting each nested call by the specified number of space with the $$ n num_of_spaces .
+You can make the output more readable by indenting each nested call by the specified number of space with the -n NUM OF SPACES.

-16.3 Debugging and Profiling with Valgrind
+17.3 Debugging and profiling with Valgrind

-Valgrind is a set of tools to debug and profile your programs so that they can run faster and with less errors.
+Valgrind is a set of tools to debug and profile your programs so that they can run both faster and with less errors.
 Valgrind can detect problems related to memory management and threading, or can also serve as a framework for building new debugging tools.
+It is well known that this tool can incur high overhead, causing, for example, higher runtimes or changing the normal program behavior under concurrent workloads based on timing.

-16.3.1 Installation
+17.3.1 General information